-That line prompted the following note from Julie in Lafayette, LA:
+That line prompted the following note from Julie in Lafayette, Louisiana:

 Loved your article 21 Things You Should Never Pay For and have subscribed to your newsletter, thanks!
 One question… did you do an article on how to travel for 10 days with just a carry on?
 I would love to read that too.